 Some great items to engage students and build joint attention are those spinning light toys you get at “Disney on Ice” or parades/carnivals, musical toys, vibrating toys, SPLAT balls, light-up/shaky balls, or sensory toys.
 Some of my kids even really enjoyed electric fans.
 THIS happens to be my favorite fan because it’s safe for little fingers.

 A few years ago I had a young, challenging student with ASD.
-Here’s a shocker…(insert sarcasm)…he didn’t want to focus on anything teachers or paras wanted him to focus on (books, paper, instruction, them).
-His mom explained that he loved balloons and we all knew that he loved trash bags.
+He didn’t want to focus on anything teachers or paras wanted him to focus on (books, paper, instruction, them).
+If you’ve been around the block, you know this is not uncommon.
+His mom explained that he loved balloons, and we all knew that he loved trash bags.
 He continually took the trash bags out of the classroom garbage cans.
 Lastly, he loved instruments.
-I should mention, too, that he was becoming a bigger and bigger behavior problem each day (running away, aggression, tantrums and basically never ever complying with any request).
+I should mention, too, that he was having a bigger and bigger behavior problems each day (running away, aggression, tantrums and basically not complying with any requests or directives).

 Soon I decided that the only therapy material I needed was 2 trash bags.
 Yes, I disobeyed my own advice of not using a child’s obsession.
-It was desperate times.
+It was a desperate time.
 I would hand him a trash bag (if he was calm), and he would open it, filling it with air.
 Then he would smush it to squeeze the air out of it.
 He could have done this all day.
 So, I hushed my mouth and did the same thing he did.
 He started to look at me (previously he only looked at small objects sideways and certainly never faces).
 He watched me do what he did (neither of us saying anything).
 He started to watch me intently (sort of half freaked out and half amazed I was doing what he was doing).
-Sometimes he even smiled; many times he made incomprehensible faces.
+Sometimes he even smiled like, “Dang, that was a good one.”
+Many times he made incomprehensible faces.
 After a while I would put things in the trash bag.
 He would take it out and put it in his trash bag and I would take it back (he didn’t like that).
 The point is, we were doing it – joint attention.